 In the stage destinations of Windeck and Siegen, you can find accommodation if you want to make a short bike trip.
 Ambitious cyclists can even complete the Tour in one day.
 Along the way, however, there are numerous destinations that will tempt you to stay longer and experience the banks of the Sieg with all your senses.

-The second stage takes you from Rosbach to the university town of Siegen.
-The route is currently only partially passable - in the Altenkirchen district it follows the heavily trafficked federal road 62.
-It is recommended to take the regional train RB 90 in the direction of Siegen from Au (Sieg) to Niederschelden.
-Those responsible are working hard on a continuous, family-friendly cycle connection.
+The second stage leads from Rosbach to the university town of Siegen.
+The route is currently only passable to a limited extent - in the district of Altenkirchen it follows the busy federal highway 62.
+It is recommended to take the regional train RB 90 in the direction of Siegen from Au (Sieg) to Niederschelden…

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.